fireship-io/fireship.io/content/lessons/angular-firebase-storage-uploads-multi/index.md

 Want to skip this step?
 Consider using this zero-dependency [file-drop](https://github.com/GoogleChromeLabs/file-drop) web component developed by Google Chrome Labs

 The first step is to create a directive that can receive the files from the browser.
-The directive customize the [Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) to meet the specific needs of our feature.
+The directive customizes the [Drag and Drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) to meet the specific needs of our feature.

 {{< file "terminal" "command line" >}}